 To bet successfully on any sport you need to understand how that sport and the league in question operates.
 In the NHL there are 30 teams split into two conferences, the Western Conference and the Eastern Conference.
 Every team plays 82 games during the regular season, picking up two points for a win, one for an overtime or shootout loss, and zero for a loss in regulation.

-The first round features 16 teams, the next round has 8, and the Conference Finals see the final four battle it out for the two spots in the Stanley Cup Finals.
+The first round features 16 teams, the next round has eight, and the Conference Finals see the final four battle it out for the two spots in the Stanley Cup Finals.
 The Stanley Cup Finals then feature the team that advanced out of the Eastern Conference taking on the team that advanced from the Western Conference for the right to lift the Stanley Cup.

 How to Choose Your Sportsbook

-We suggest signing up with more than one sportsbook to get your Leafs betting done, and it's important to make sure you’re going with the best of the best.
 We’ve listed a few of the best sportsbooks for betting on the Maple Leafs above, but here we’ll break down what to look for in terms of the different aspects of a sportsbook when making those choices.

-- Security: You don’t want a sportsbook to make off with your money, so make sure you choose a reputable and respected sportsbook that you know is licensed and regulated by the proper gambling authorities wherever you live.
+• Security: You don’t want a sportsbook to make off with your money, so make sure you choose a reputable and respected sportsbook that you know is licensed and regulated by the proper gambling authorities wherever you live.

-- Banking: You need to ensure that whatever sportsbook you choose will accept your preferred method of deposit and withdrawal because without money in your account, you can’t do any betting.
+• Banking: You need to ensure that whatever sportsbook you choose will accept your preferred method of deposit and withdrawal because without money in your account, you can’t do any betting.
 You want to try and avoid any fees that could be incurred as well so be sure to check on that.

-- Leafs Betting Lines: If you intend to do most of your betting on the Leafs and the NHL, you want to find a sportsbook that puts hockey front and center with tons of betting options as well as competitive odds for those markets as well.
+• Leafs Betting Lines: If you intend to do most of your betting on the Leafs and the NHL, you want to find a sportsbook that puts hockey front and center with tons of betting options as well as competitive odds for those markets as well.

-- Bonuses: Promotions and bonuses can be a big factor in making your decision, as they’re a great way to lessen the financial impact on yourself with free bets and welcome bonuses while also adding value to your bets with boosted odds and the like.
+• Bonuses: Promotions and bonuses can be a big factor in making your decision, as they’re a great way to lessen the financial impact on yourself with free bets and welcome bonuses while also adding value to your bets with boosted odds and the like.

-- Betting Features: You want to be able to bet in a variety of ways so checking on what kind of betting features your sportsbook has is crucial.
 You want to make sure they’ve got a mobile betting app so you can bet on the go, live betting so you can put bets in during the action, and early cashout so you can still come away with a part of your stake if you realize you made a bad bet.

 How to Open A Betting Account